atondorf/twx.pdf.extension/README.md

 # Introduction
 This Thingworx Extension contains a Ressource to Print mashups as pdf.

+This library is based on:
+https://github.com/cbadici/thingworx-pdfgenerator-extension
-This library is based on the idea of: https://github.com/cbadici/thingworx-pdfgenerator-extension But it uses playwright instead of jbrowserdriver, so it's working with OpenJDK and Thingworx 9.x
+But it uses playwright instead of jbrowserdriver, so it's working with OpenJDK and Thingworx 9.x